Angular momentum dependence in multiphoton ionization and attosecond time delays: Introduction

 On the theory side, we model both the standard and the high-order \Rabbitt{} delays using the time-independent molecular above-threshold multiphoton R-matrix method~\cite{Benda2021} at the leading-order level of the perturbation theory, as well as using fully time-dependent simulations using `R-matrix with time-dependence' (RMT)~\cite{RMT}.
-Also---and crucially---we propose a simple and accurate analytical solution to treat the dynamics of the photoionized system driven by the infrared (IR) field.
-We include the interfering pathways of the \Rabbitt{} method involving an arbitrary number of dressing field photons.
-Our approach is easy to implement, numerically cheap and provides accurate results even at low photoelectron energy and around resonances.
-Our method avoids the integration in the complex plane used e.g.\ in~\cite{Peschel2022} and provides a computationally cheap and accurate alternative to more sophisticated multiphoton \textit{ab initio} calculations~\cite{Benda2022} and fully time-dependent simulations~\cite{Bertolino2021, Jiang2022, Bharti2023}.
-A key property of the present approach is including the angular momentum dependency of the ionization amplitudes affected by the dressing field.
-Such a property has already been experimentally observed~\cite{Fuchs2020,han24} and discussed theoretically in numerical calculations~\cite{ivanov2017, busto2019}.
+This combination of state-of-the-art \textit{ab initio} methods allows us to validate and benchmark the newly proposed simple analytical solution for treating the dynamics of the photoionized system driven by the infrared (IR) field.
+Our method avoids the integration in the complex plane used e.g.\ in~\cite{Peschel2022} as well as the numerical quadrature over Green's kernel as in~\cite{Argenti_CK}, and provides a computationally cheap and accurate alternative to more sophisticated multiphoton \textit{ab initio} calculations~\cite{Benda2022} and fully time-dependent simulations~\cite{Bertolino2021, Jiang2022, Bharti2023}.
+A key element of the present approach is inclusion of the angular momentum dependency of the ionization amplitudes affected by the dressing field.
+Such a property has already been experimentally observed~\cite{Fuchs2020,han24} and basic theoretical aspects of the angular momentum dependence have been discussed for hydrogen-like atoms~\cite{Ji_2024_cc}, within the WKB approximation in atomic systems~\cite{WKBcc} and simulated in numerical calculations~\cite{ivanov2017, busto2019}.
+However, in the present work we generalize the theory to molecules, systems with transition dipoles, wide energy range, and to higher-order multi-photon processes.